grammaloreto/Whale_MassMortality/README.md

 ![Death Whale in chilean patagonia, Slight Estero](images/whale.jpg)

 Mass Mortality Events (MME) are well know in tooth whales but are rare in baleen whales because usually they are not gregarius species.
 This social behaviour is a very strong consideration to determine possible causes.
-Harmful Algae Bloom (HAB), particularly the genus *Alexandrium* with production of paralytic shellfish toxins and the oceanographic phenomena such as El Niño are the main hypotesis of this tragic event that compromises all conservation efforts of these species.
+Harmful Algae Bloom (HAB), particularly the genus *Alexandrium* with production of paralytic shellfish toxins and climate phenomena such as El Niño are the main hypotesis of this tragic event that compromises all conservation efforts of these species.

 ### Results

-- Chlorophyll concentrations was quantify and during the first months of 2015 (when the event happened) are visible zones near the shore (where the whales feed) with high concentrations of algae.
+- Sea Surface Chlorophyll was quantify and during the first months of 2015 (when the event happened) are visible zones near the shore (where the whales feed) with high concentration of algae.
 With the CMEMS datasets of dinoflagellates (*Alexandrium sp.*) in March of 2015 patchs of this organisms are visibles near the places where the corpuses were found.

 Total Chlorophyll ![](images/chl-dino/penas_chl_15-3.png)

 Dinoflagellates ![](images/chl-dino/dino_15_3.png)

 - Sea Surface Temperature (SST) were high in that area during the years were the bodies were found.
 The high temperatures are consequence of 'El Niño' event.
-2013 -2017 were especially hot years for the Pacific that contributes to HAB.
+2013 -2017 were especially hot years for the Pacific that involve HAB.

 ![](images/temp/sst_penas_16-2.png)